rp98/road-fault-identification-thesis/README.md

 ### 2.Installation

-We provide an user-friendly configuring method via [Conda](https://docs.conda.io/en/latest/) system, and you can create a new Conda environment using the command:
+We provide a user-friendly configuring method via [Conda](https://docs.conda.io/en/latest/) system, and you can create a new Conda environment using the command:

 ```
 conda env create -f environment.yml